flare-foundation/fasset-closed-beta/README.md

 ### Secrets

 If you do not have the `secrets.json` file, you should follow the below steps:
-1. Make sure you came here from following #Steps,
+1. Make sure you came here from following [Local One-Time Setup](#local-one-time-setup),
 1. Generate a management address - this is an EVM address that will control your agent for the duration of the closed/open beta,
 1. Obtain `secrets.json` by running `gen-secrets.sh <management_address>`,
-1. Fund your `secrets.owner.native.address` with some CFLR from the [FAsset Faucet](https://faucet.flare.network/).
+1. Fund your `secrets.owner.native.address` and `secrets.user.native.address` with some CFLR from the [FAsset Faucet](https://faucet.flare.network/).

 ### Telegram